leekarensl/SQL-Case-Studies/Foodie Fi/README.md

 - Price discount if they upgrade to a pro plan.
 - Referral rewards

 Other business levers could be a 'reward' for long time subscribers.
 For example, one month free pro monthly plan for being a basic monthly subscriber for 2 years!
-This would allow basic monthly subscribers to experience the perks of being a pro subscriber which might improve subscriber stickiness.
+This would allow basic monthly subscribers to experience the perks of being a pro subscriber which might improve subscriber 'stickiness'.

-Validation of the effectiveness for the above ideas can be carried out using A/B Testing.
+Validation of effectiveness for the above ideas can be carried out using A/B Testing.